 The Modern Art Notes Podcast is an independent production of Modern Art Notes Media.
 It is released under this Creative Commons license.
 For images of the works discussed on this week’s program, click through to the jump.

-Willem de Kooning, Door to the River, 1960.
-Collection of the Whitney Museum of American Art, New York.
+Willem de Kooning, Woman I, 1950-52.
+Collection of the Museum of Modern Art, New York.

-Willem de Kooning, Woman and Bicycle, 1952-53.
-Collection of the Whitney Museum of American Art, New York.
+Willem de Kooning, Woman, 1950.
+Collection of the Metropolitan Museum of Art, New York.

 John McLaughlin, Untitled Composition, 1963.